Keyboard shortcuts

 The node stores and relays these fields without interpretation:

 • msg_type: u8 in PutMessage -- node never interprets this value.
-Client defines meaning (e.g. 0=text, 1=handshake, 2=key_rotation).
+Client defines meaning (0 = plain message; protocol structures use 10/20/21 -- registry in CLIENT_GUIDE.md).
 Any u8 value is valid

 • control: Option<Vec<u8>> in PutMessage -- opaque payload, stored and relayed without inspection